Situational Awareness and Your Personal Protection

 Don’t just daydream and walk along…quit it!
 We all do it but when you make an active personal protection plan, your ways of looking at the world change and your mind changes the way it functions.
 You develop a cognizance of the world around you.

-Some of the things you need to think about or be aware just don’t occur to you because you’re not a criminal by trade.
+Some of the things you need to think about, just don’t occur to you because you’re not a criminal by trade.
 I remember someone said something about having their rural house broken into and they performed some serious security upgrades to the house.
 The next time the crooks just chopped a hole in the roof!
 I remember thinking to myself, “why would they mess up the roof that way”?
 Oh, they’re criminals and don’t care about the mess they leave.
 To deal with the criminal world around you, you have to think like a criminal.

 Also, listen to the “inner you”.
 The INSTANT a thought goes through your mind that, “that doesn’t look right”, it probably isn’t.
 You should do a 360, both mentally and physically right then, just stop, spin around and reassess your situation (I don’t mean bust a dance move or behave in a manner that would cause stress to people, just stop, look at your watch, dig in your pockets like you’re looking for something ALL the while looking around you and taking it in).